olinjs/olinjs/lessons/05-client-jquery-ajax/README.md

 `".left-column"` gets all elements with the class "left-column".
 You'll learn more about these when we get to CSS, but for now just recognize how much much easier it is to manipulate DOM elements when you can search for them using jQuery.

+## AJAX and XHR Requests
+You probably noticed something about how the two first forms act.
+When you submit them, you are taken to an entirely new page.
+You might even get a little white flash of a blank screen before the image loads.

+Now check out Google:
+When you search for something the top search bar and Google Plus account information are there the entire time as the bottom, results part of the page reloads.
+You dont even need to hit submit.
+If you change your search then stop typing, after a second or so the search results will show up.
+This is accomplished through a method called Asynchronous Javascript and XML (AJAX) requests.

+AJAX is a method of using *client-side* JavaScript to send XML HTTP Requests (XHR Requests) to a server in the background, without interfering with the display and behavior of the current page.
+This is the technology that Google and the majority of modern websites use to make their pages seem quicker and more responsive.
+Using AJAX allows websites to communicate with their servers (or external servers) without making entire new page requests.
+This also allows them to modify individual sections of HTML instead of replacing the whole page.
+Now let's use our new client-side JavaScript skills to make AJAX requests and do things without a page refresh!!

 ### AJAX with jQuery